Government Is Considering Disclosure About Tall White Aliens, Whistleblower Claims: U.S. Signed Technology Transfer Treaty With ET Species After World War II

 “They [the Tall Whites] are thinner than we are and they’re very frail,” Hall said, “They live ten times as long as humans, 600 to 800 years.
 By the time they are 800, they are 8 to 9 feet tall.
 Their skeletons grow more than their internal organs.”

-Hall claimed that at the time he interacted with them at Nellis AFB, the Tall Whites were building a fleet of spacecraft using materials and parts supplied by the U.S. government from various sources, including Boeing, Lockheed and Airstream.
+Hall claimed that at the time he interacted with them at Nellis AFB, the Tall Whites were building a fleet of spacecraft using materials and parts supplied by the U.S. government from various sources, including Boeing, Lockheed, and Airstream.

 The Tall Whites, according to Hall, had a massive hangar constructed for them by the USAF in the late 1940s where they parked several large interstellar spacecraft.

-On one occasion in the 1960s, the USAF purchased clothes worth more than $600,000 from Sears stores and warehouse in Los Angeles, California, and delivered them to the secret Tall White community at Indian Springs Valley in Nevada.
+On one alleged occasion in the 1960s, the USAF purchased clothes worth more than $600,000 from Sears stores and warehouse in Los Angeles, California, and delivered them to the secret Tall White community at Indian Springs Valley in Nevada.

-Although he never witnessed Tall Whites feeding, he was sure that they ate like humans.
-He recalled seeing a Tall White bodyguard to a high ranking alien inside a restaurant at the old Aladdin resort and casino in Las Vegas.
+Although he says he never witnessed Tall Whites feeding, he was sure that they ate like humans.
+He claims he once saw a Tall White bodyguard to a high-ranking alien inside a restaurant at the old Aladdin resort and casino in Las Vegas.
 The extraterrestrial being was sitting quietly, disguised as human being.
 He was wearing a black suit and sunglasses although it was dark at the time.

 He ordered a dinner but he ate and drank very little.